 How to Prepare for an Office Move

 It can be overwhelming when you are preparing for any office moves in London, especially if you are not organised.
-There are a multitude of things to think about from taking an inventory, to managing your employees.
+There is a multitude of things to think about from taking an inventory, to managing your employees.
 It is important to get organised in good time, this will ensure that your move goes as smoothly as possible.

 There are also many different reasons that companies have to move offices.
 Some companies could be downsizing whilst others could be moving to larger premises, these factors will have an effect on how you will manage the move.
 If you are moving to smaller premises you'll need to think of what to do regarding the extra furniture.
 Will you sell it or is it worth putting it in storage?
 If it is the latter, we also offer business storage so we can offer your company a range of unit sizes depending on your companies need.
 Furthermore, we also offer temporary and long-term storage space at competitive prices.
 Our commercial storage facilities are a perfect solution for all your office storage needs, they have 24 hours CCTV cameras and well-lit parking ensuring your storage to be safe and sound.

-Office Move Tips
+Planning an Office Move Tips

 Office Move Checklist